On {\L}ojasiewicz Inequalities and the Effective Putinar's Positivstellensatz: Introduction

 \subsection{Contributions and outline}

-In this paper, we develop a new analysis of the Effective Positivstellensatz, improving the existing bounds on the degree of representation of positive polynomials and simplifying their descriptions.
+In this paper, we develop a new analysis of the Effective Positivstellensatz, improving the existing upper bounds on the degree of representation of positive polynomials and simplifying their descriptions.
 The approach improves the degree bounds obtained in \cite{nie_complexity_2007, averkov_constructive_2013, kurdyka_convexifying_2015} from exponential bounds in $\epsilon^{-1}$ to a polynomial bound in $\epsilon^{-1}$, and the results in \cite{baldi_moment_2021}, by removing the dependency of the exponent of $\epsilon^{-1}$ on the dimension $n$.

 To obtain these new improved bounds, we analyse the \L ojasiewicz inequality connecting the semi-algebraic distance function $G$ associated to $\vb g$ and the distance function $F$ associated to $f$, that can be used directly in the proof of the Effective Positivstellensatz.
 Using a Markov inequality, we deduce a \L ojasiewicz inequality, which exponent is independent of $f$.
 The proof technique is similar to the one in \cite{baldi_moment_2021}.
-The main difference is the choice of the simpler semi-algebraic set containing $S$ that we reduce to.
-While in \cite{baldi_moment_2021} a unit box containing $S$ is used and a recent Effective Schm\"udgen's Positivstellensatz \cite{laurent_effective_2021} is applied, in the main \Cref{thm::effective_putinar} we reduce to a simplex and apply an effective version's of Polya's theorem \cite{PowersnewboundPolya2001} (or the convergence property of the control polygon for the Bernstein basis).
+The main difference is the choice of a simpler semi-algebraic set containing $S$ that we reduce to.
+While in \cite{baldi_moment_2021} a unit box containing $S$ is used and a recent Effective Schm\"udgen's Positivstellensatz \cite{laurent_effective_2021} is applied, in the main \Cref{thm::effective_putinar} we reduce to a simplex and apply an effective version's of Polya's theorem \cite{PowersnewboundPolya2001} (or the convergence property of the control polygon for the Bernstein basis). {In the study of the effective Positivstellens\"atze, another technique to reduce to the case of simplices has also been exploited in \cite{Schweighofer2002} and more recently in \cite{https://doi.org/10.48550/arxiv.2207.02748}.}

-We analyse in details the \L ojasiewicz inequality between $F$ and $G$ in the regular case, i.e. when the defining inequalities $\vb g$ satisfy the Constraint Qualification Condition.
+We analyze in detail the \L ojasiewicz inequality between $F$ and $G$ in the regular case, i.e. when the defining inequalities $\vb g$ satisfy the Constraint Qualification Condition.
 The main contribution in the regular case is \Cref{thm:main_theorem}, where the exponent is proven to be equal to one and an explicit bound for the constant in terms of geometric properties of the $\vb g$ is given.
 In \Cref{thm::CQC_distance_sing} we describe another interpretation of the constant as the distance from $\vb g$ to the set of singular systems, in the spirit of \cite{cucker_numerical_2009}.